Field Work Background

 About Me

-I am a research scientist broadly interested in microbial ecology in extreme environments and in leveraging those insights to inform astrobiological investigations and biosignature searches on other planetary bodies.
+I am a Research Scientist at the Arizona Astrobiology Center at The University of Arizona, broadly interested in microbial ecology in extreme environments and in leveraging those insights to inform astrobiological investigations and biosignature searches on other planetary bodies.

 My expertise spans environmental microbiology and geobiology across laboratory, field, and computational settings.
 I have over six years of field experience, including four extended campaigns in Iceland and other challenging environments, two of which I led and organized.
 These expeditions integrated drone-based photogrammetry, LIDAR, and advanced biological sampling to investigate microbial distribution, dispersal, and survival.